dnlbowers/modern-buddhism/README.md

 ## **Footer**
 * The footer includes direct links to all the NKT's social media accounts with an invitation to connect to the NKT directly via these channels.

 * These icons were imported from font awesome using Javascript at the bottom of the page.
-I was advised that linking the CDN in the header would load faster however the lighthouse tools in devtools showed a different story as the performance score became negatively affected by the CDN link.
+I was advised that linking the CDN in the header would load faster; however, the lighthouse tools in devtools showed a different story as the performance score became negatively affected by the CDN link.

 * I included a disclaimer that the site is intended solely for educational purposes and that all images and videos remain the property of NKT-IKBU.
 I added this after seeking advice from the Code Institute on slack.
 To make an accurate tribute to the tradition, I needed to use the appropriate images.
-Most of the pictures found on the usual image source websites were of entirely different Buddhist practice and were irrelevant to my theme.
+Most of the pictures found on the usual image source websites were of entirely different Buddhist schools and were irrelevant to my theme.

 ![Page footer](docs/screenshots/footer.jpg)

 ## **Typography**
-* Throughout the page there are three fonts used:
+* Throughout the page, there are three fonts used:
   * Oswald - For the title to give it a strong presence.
   * DM sans - For all other headings including the navbar.
   * Open sans - for all content text.

 * DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to a site on Buddhism.
-* All fonts were sourced from Google fonts as stated in the credits.
+* All fonts were sourced from Google fonts, as stated in the credits.

 ## **Individual Page Content features**
 ### **About Page Content:**